Trisong Detsen: Retirement, death and succession

 Trisong Detsen had three sons: Mutri, Muné Tsenpo (also known as Murub), and Mutik Tsenpo (also known as Sadnalegs).
 The eldest son, Mutri Tsenpo, died early.

 When Trisong Detsen retired in 797 to live at the palace at Zungkar and write dharma texts, he passed the throne to his second son, Muné Tsenpo who achieved many spiritual and temporal objectives in his brief reign of a year and a half.
 The Testament of Ba states Muné Tsenpo insisted that his father's funeral be performed according to Buddhist rather than traditional rites.

 It is said that Mune Tsenpo was poisoned by his mother, who was jealous of his beautiful wife.

 The throne then passed to Mutik Tsenpo, whose sons included Ralpachen and Ü Dum Tsen.
-Tibetan sources and the Old Book of Tang agree that Mune Tsenpo had no heirs, and the throne was passed to the third brother, Mutik Tsenpo known as Sadnalegs, who was on the throne by 804 CE.
+Tibetan sources and the Old Book of Tang agree that Mune Tsenpo had no heirs, and the throne was passed to the third brother, Sadnalegs, who was on the throne by 804 CE.